jdjakub/phd-thesis/ch-bl.md

 \begin{force}[Alignment]
 \label{alignment}
-Everything should fit: instructions, high-level expressions, and graphics expressions should all fit the substrate, and the substrate should fit the platform.
+Everything should \emph{fit}: instructions, high-level expressions, and graphics expressions should all fit the substrate, and the substrate should fit the platform.
 \joel{Violation \eg{} flat array as state via JS, fails to preserve a feature.
 Ideally, this force propagates all features from A to B.}
 \joel{Call this "preservation"?}
 \end{force}